The Spa at Paradise Point

 Facilities & Amenities

-In addition to its extensive island-inspired menu, the San Diego-based Spa at Paradise Point features a trendy 900-square-foot salon for hair and nail treatments such as the Paradise Hot Stone Manicure & Pedicure; before or after services, guests can unwind on the garden patio.
-Next to the spa is a 600-square-foot fitness center, which offers seasonal classes like yoga and SUP yoga, fitness walks, and boot camp.
+In addition to its extensive island-inspired menu, the San Diego-based Spa at Paradise Point features a trendy 900-square-foot nail salon for treatments such as the Paradise Hot Stone Manicure & Pedicure; before or after services, guests can unwind on the garden patio.
+Next to the spa is a 600-square-foot fitness center, which offers seasonal yoga classes.
 Exercise fans also have the option to play tennis (there are five lighted courts), basketball, or bocce and volleyball on the white sandy beach, which envelops the 44-acre resort.
 An 18-hole putting course entices golfers, and a private, full-service marina showcases activities such as sailing, kayaking, wakeboarding, and water and jet skiing.
 In addition, guests can unwind with dips in the five on-site swimming pools; bike rides along the bay, or simply soaking in the sea breezes are also refreshing, relaxing pastimes.

 Hair and Beauty